 The Swedes love to camp.
 There are hundreds of camping grounds spread out all over the country.
 The majority are with facilities such as shops and restaurants.
 But wild camping is the way to go in Scandinavia.
 Allemansrätten, the right of public access, allows you to pitch your tent almost everywhere you want.

 Allemansrätten is not just about camping.
 You’re basically allowed to walk, ski, boat or swim on private land as long as you stay at least 70 meters away from houses and gardens.
 Cycling is included in this as well.

 Cycling and hiking is not as divided as it is in for example the USA.
 There’s no ban on cycling on hiking trails.
 But since the trails are designed for hikers you’ll need to give priority to hikers as a cyclist.
 There are exceptions and prohibitions by local ordinances, but these are very rare.
 The motto of Allemansrätten is ‘do not disturb, do not destroy’.
 But mostly, enjoy! (yes we added that last bit ourselves)

-Every now and then we scrape a minimalist camping kit together and ride to a vindskydd to escape our new city lives.
-The closest one from our home is only 14,5 kilometers away.
+Now and then we scrape a minimalist camping kit together and ride to a vindskydd to escape our new city lives.
+The closest one from our home is only 14.5 kilometres away.
 There’s nothing better than breaking the routine of a working week.
 After lighting a campfire it is time to crawl into a warm sleeping bag.
 The next morning we prepare a cup of coffee and ride back to town.

 Work and play